mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Results

-The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in 98.76% of nightly and ad-hoc scans.
-In the remaining 1.24% of scans only secondary issues were uncovered all of which were eliminated prior to code changes reaching production systems.
+The internal accessibility scanning of a pre-production test system identified 0 urgent and 0 secondary non-conformance issues in XX% of nightly and ad-hoc scans.
+In the remaining XX% of scans only secondary issues were uncovered, all of which were eliminated prior to code changes reaching production systems.
 Production accessibility scanning identified 0 urgent and 0 secondary non-conformance issues for the entire quarter.

 ### Discussion